 Sneaker: Reebok Pump Omni Zone

-This sneaker moment might have fallen by the way side, but Dave Chappelle and Cary Elwes about to go medieval on a bunch of knights in a Mel Brooks parody of Robin Hood is definitely one to trudge up from the past.
+This sneaker movie moment might have fallen by the way side, but Dave Chappelle and Cary Elwes in a Mel Brooks parody of Robin Hood is definitely one to dig up from the past.
 I won’t ruin the punchline for you, just do yourself a favor and watch the clip.